1655653/FACT_data_analysis/README.md

 If you want to play with the tool:
 - You can [try it](https://1655653.github.io/FACT_data_analysis/)
-- You could download the repo, change the ADDRESS variable and connect it with your machine where FACT runs.
+- You can download the repo, change the ADDRESS variable and connect it with your machine where FACT runs.

 NOTE: FACT-Vis has been developed mainly on chrome, so different behaviour are possible with other browser.
 Enjoy!